 What are expired contacts, and what does it mean if they are expired?

-Every type of contact lens is produced from a specific manufacturer who determines the expiration date.
+Every type of contact lens is produced by a specific manufacturer who determines the expiration date.
 This date is typically four years in the future for soft contact lenses from the time of production.
 Beyond this date, the company can no longer guarantee that the solution that houses the contact lens will be of optimal quality for the patient.

 When contact lenses are produced, they are packaged and sealed in a solution to provide an optimal environment for your lens.
 This environment has a preservative-free solution to keep the contact lens at an optimal pH level to prevent deterioration or dehydrating.